The Hodge and Tate conjectures for hyper-K\"{a}hler sixfolds of generalized Kummer type: Introduction

 \subsection{Outline}

-The manifolds of $\mathrm{Kum}^n$-type are by definition deformation equivalent to Beauville's generalized Kummer variety $K^n(A)$ on an abelian surface~$A$ introduced in~\cite{beauville1983varietes}.
+The manifolds of $\mathrm{Kum}^n$-type are by definition deformation equivalent to Beauville's generalized Kummer variety $K^n(A)$ on an abelian surface~$A$ (\cite{beauville1983varietes}).
 The Hodge conjecture holds for $K^n(A)$ by the results of de Cataldo-Migliorini~\cite{dCM04} and because it holds for any power of the abelian surface.
-However, deformations of generalized Kummer varieties are no longer such, and, in general, are not related to an abelian surface.
+However, a deformation of a generalized Kummer variety is not necessarily of this form, and it is not clear how to approach the problem.

-In dimension $6$, we have shown in \cite{floccariKum3} that any projective manifold $K$ of $\mathrm{Kum}^3$-type is naturally associated with a K3 surface $S_{K}$.
-They are connected by the existence of a projective manifold~$Y_K$ of $\mathrm{K}3^{[3]}$-type which is at the same time a moduli space of sheaves on $S_K$ and a crepant resolution of the quotient $K/G$, where $G\cong (\ZZ/2\ZZ)^5$ is a group of involutions of~$K$ that act trivially on its second cohomology group.
+In dimension $6$, the key ingredient needed to control algebraic cycles on any projective sixfold $K$ of $\mathrm{Kum}^3$-type is the construction which we gave in \cite{floccariKum3} of a K3 surface $S_K$ naturally associated with $K$.
+Geometrically, $K$ and $S_K$ are related by the existence of a projective variety $Y_K$ of $\mathrm{K}3^{[3]}$-type, which is at the same time a moduli space of sheaves on $S_K$ and a crepant resolution of the quotient $K/G$, where $G\cong (\ZZ/2\ZZ)^5$ is a group of involutions of $K$ acting trivially on its second cohomology.
+The construction relies on the deformation invariance of this group, proven by Hassett and Tschinkel \cite{hassettTschinkel}.

-We proved in \cite[Corollary~5.8]{floccariKum3} the Hodge conjecture for all powers of the K3 surfaces~$S_K$ arising from the above construction.
-This was obtained as consequence of the ground-breaking work of O'Grady~\cite{O'G21} and Markman \cite{markman2019monodromy}, with complements by Voisin~\cite{voisinfootnotes}, on varieties of $\mathrm{Kum}^n$-type, and using a decisive input due to Varesco \cite{varesco}.

-Exploiting the aforementioned relation between $K$ and $S_K$, we deduce that the Hodge conjecture holds for the $G$-invariant part of the cohomology algebra of $K$.
-The remaining Hodge classes have the special property of staying Hodge on any deformation of $K$, and are called ``canonical" Hodge classes (Definition~\ref{def:canonical}).
-We prove in Theorem \ref{thm:HCcanonical} that these are all obtained as linear combinations of fundamental classes of certain natural subvarieties arising from the study of the fixed loci of automorphisms in $G$.
-Thus, they are algebraic, and we complete the proof of the Hodge conjecture for $K$.
-Our study of canonical Hodge classes is influenced by the work of Hassett and Tschinkel on manifolds of $\mathrm{Kum}^2$-type \cite{hassettTschinkel}.
+Thanks to this construction we combined the work of O'Grady~\cite{O'G21}, Markman \cite{markman2019monodromy} and Voisin~\cite{voisinfootnotes} on the Kuga--Satake correspondence for $\mathrm{Kum}^n$-varieties with that of Varesco~\cite{varesco}, in order to prove that the Hodge conjecture holds for all powers of the K3 surfaces~$S_K$ arising as above (\cite[Corollary~5.8]{floccariKum3}).
+This result implies that the Hodge conjecture holds for the moduli space of sheaves $Y_K$ as well.